MEC GLOBAL LTD AUDIT COMMITTEE CHARTER

 16. The Committee shall have the power to inquire into any financial matter in addition to those set forth above.

 17. Notwithstanding the responsibilities and duties of the committee as set out in this Charter, the Committee is not responsible for certifying the Corporation’s financial statements or guaranteeing the external auditor’s report.
-Nor is the Committee responsible for guaranteeing the Corporation’s compliance with laws, regulations or its compliance policies or programs.
+Nor is the Committee responsible for guaranteeing the Corporation’s compliance with laws.

 I. COMMITTEE ORGANIZATION